Continvvm/continuum/docs/_tutorials/scenarios_suites/Stream51.rst

 Stream 51
 -----------------

-(This part of the documentation is probably not up to date with https://github.com/Continvvm/continuum/pull/111)

 Two instance incremental scenarios: based on clip or video

 The clip dataset with InstanceIncremental scenario is equivalent to the "instance" scenario of the original Stream-51 paper.

 .. code-block:: python

     from torchvision.transforms import Resize, ToTensor